Monday, November 12, 2018

 "Are you saved?" asks the Fundamentalist.
 The Catholic should reply: "As the Bible says, I am already saved (Rom.
 8:24, Eph.
 2:5–8), but I’m also being saved (1 Cor.
 1:18, 2 Cor.
 2:15, Phil.
 2:12), and I have the hope that I will be saved (Rom.
 5:9–10, 1 Cor.
 3:12–15).
 Like the apostle Paul I am working out my salvation in fear and trembling (Phil.
 2:12), with hopeful confidence in the promises of Christ (Rom.
 5:2, 2 Tim.
 2:11–13)."

-The New Testament most certainly does use three tenses in describing salvation.
+The New Testament uses three tenses in describing salvation.
 The initial tense simply involves God pardoning the iniquity of the sinner.
 Christians are no longer under the penalty of sin.
 That is justification.
 The ongoing tense involves being conformed gradually to character of the Lord Jesus Christ.
 That is sanctification.
 The future tense involves being utterly taken away from the presence of sin in heaven.
 That is glorification.
 The author seems to have equated justification with sanctification, which is an abysmal error.
-In addition, James Swan has made an observation regarding the irony interwoven in the midst of this theological catastrophe:
+James Swan has noted the irony interwoven in the midst of this theological catastrophe:

 "Roman Catholics are always bringing up certainty, as if by being a member of the Roman Church, one of the benefits is certainty.
 That is, by being a Roman Catholic you can (allegedly) know with certainty which books are supposed to be in the Bible, you can know with certainty which is the church Jesus Christ established, you can know what the Bible says and means with certainty.
 But ironically, on a very basic (and important) fundamental human issue, you can’t have certainty of your salvation."